car-washing

 Invest Your Time In Hand-Washing Your Car

 Each time you wash your car, dry it with a microfiber towel that’s made for car paint.
 Drying helps to not only protect the paint, but can also make your car look cleaner and avoid nasty water spots that can set into your paint after a while.
-We recommend using a microfiber towel as opposed to a chamois because the microfiber is gentler on your vehicle’s paint than cotton towels – or even chamois towels.
+We recommend using a microfiber towel instead of a chamois because the microfiber is gentler on your vehicle’s paint than cotton towels – or even chamois towels.

 Don’t Skip the Polish

-To add the polish, pick one section of the car to start on.
-Apply the polish to a foam application pad and begin polishing the car using a circular motion.
+Pick one section of the car to start on to add the polish.
+Apply the polish to a foam application pad and polish the car using a circular motion.
 When you notice a haze start to appear, it’s time to wipe it off.
 We recommend using a microfiber towel.

-If you are going to use a machine polisher, make sure that you use exactly the right type for your car.
+If you will use a machine polisher, make sure you use exactly the right type for your car.
 Pay special attention to the pad, polish and technique that you use.
 Using a machine polisher the wrong way can leave marks on your car that can cause the paint to look awful when the sun hits it.

 *IMPORTANT: Make sure to get the polish off before it completely dries.
 Trying to take dry polish off of your car could scratch your auto body paint.*